 Myth: We have already had one child, so getting pregnant again will be easy

-Fact: This may be true for some, but there is no guarantee.
+Fact: This is one of the most common fertility myths.
+This may be true for some, but there is no guarantee.
 Many couples experience difficulty having their second child, especially if the woman is much older than when she conceived the first child.

 Myth: Smoking cigarettes will not affect my fertility

-Fact: Cigarette smoke has a negative impact on the ability to become pregnant and carry a pregnancy to term.
+Fact: This is one of the huge fertility myths.
+Cigarette smoke has a negative impact on the ability to become pregnant and carry a pregnancy to term.
 Virtually all scientific studies show that smoking has an adverse effect on fertility.
 For women, smoking is harmful to the ovaries.
 Cigarette smoke accelerates the loss and quality of eggs and may advance the time of menopause by several years.
 Based on the overwhelming body of scientific evidence, including studies that Dr Sharara published, we strongly advises all patients who smoke and are trying to get pregnant to QUIT IMMEDIATELY.

 Myth: If I seek treatment, the fertility drugs will use up my remaining eggs